Special Cleaning of Laboratories

 All infectious materials and their containers must be autoclaved before they are discarded with regular waste.
 The autoclave tape must be black striped before it is considered safe and picked up by custodians.

 Below are examples of regular waste items, sharps, and laboratory glassware and descriptions of how they are handled.
+Click here for additional information about sharps, laboratory glass and plastic waste.

-Regular Waste.
-Regular waste items can be deposited in regular trash receptacles.
+Regular Waste Regular waste items can be deposited in regular trash receptacles.
 Cups, flasks, and Petri dishes should be rinsed and/or free of materials.
 Any caps should be removed.

 Examples: plastic urine-sample cups, flexible plastic Pasteur pipettes, plastic centrifuge tubes, plastic Petri dishes, tissue-culture flasks, and other small plastic tubes